lumagateinc/MovoSuite/docs/README.md

 - **Step 4: Authorize MovoSuite to process requests, send notifications, automate app group assignments, and update app and device lists from Intune**.
 [HERE](#onboarding) As a Directory Admin (Global Admin), click 'Authorize Automation' under the Step 2 heading.
 This authorizes MovoSuite to work with Intune via Microsoft Graph in the background.
 You may be prompted to grant MovoSuite to access your directory as you to perform this step.
 - **Step 5: Configure sender email address**.
 [HERE](#notifications) Enter your sender email address in the Sender Address field.The address from which emails are sent.
 - **Step 6: Configure notification email addresses**.
 [HERE](#notifications) Enter your notification email addresses in the Notifications area
 - **Step 7: Configure Actionable (live) emails**.
-[HERE](#generate-the-office-365-originator-id) Navigate to the Email tab in configuration, and click 'Create Originator ID' under the Actionable Emails section.
+[HERE](#generate-the-office-365-originator-id) Navigate to the Email tab in configuration, and click 'Create Provider ID' under the Actionable Emails section.
 Create a new Provider ID named 'MovoSuite' using the details specified in the Actionable Emails area.
 - **Step 8: Test MovoSuite Functionality**.
 [HERE](#) Try deploying an app to one of your devices, and test the purchase form.

 [back to ToC](#table-of-contents)